Climate change will increase the risks of devastating floods, especially in low-lying and coastal areas.

-- The first quadrant, “Mutual Agreement”, where residents initiation the retreat, and many will benefit from the relocation (high social benefit-cost ratio).
-Under this circumstance, the retreat will be smooth, and residents properties are restored to open space, and the government will spend less money on disaster risk reduction and recovery.
+- The first quadrant, “Mutual Agreement”, is where residents initiate the retreat, and many will benefit from the relocation (high social benefit-cost ratio).
+Under this circumstance, the retreat will be smooth, residents’ properties will be restored to open space, and the government will spend less on disaster risk reduction and recovery.

 - In the second quadrant, “Greater Good,” the government initiates the retreat, but people are unwilling to move.
-Negotiations are used to resolve agreement.
-In some cases, the government buys the residents’ properties or elevate their homes.
+Negotiations are used to resolve agreements.
+In some cases, the government buys the residents’ properties or elevates their homes.

-- In the third quadrant, “Self Reliance,” the residents push for relocation while the government is hesitant to support it because of inadequate societal benefits.
+- In the third quadrant, “Self Reliance,” the residents push for relocation while the government hesitates to support it because of inadequate societal benefits.
 This happened in Papua New Guinea’s Carteret Islands.
-Only 100 residents out of the intended 1,700 have relocated ten years after the residents decided to move due to sea-level rise risk.
+Only 100 out of the intended 1,700 residents have relocated ten years after the residents decided to move due to sea-level rise risk.

-- The fourth quadrant, “Hunkered Down,” is when the government initiates retreat in the absence of broader societal benefits.
-A coastal relocation program in the UK initiated a small scale buy-out of coastal properties at risk of erosion.
+- The fourth quadrant, “Hunkered Down,” is when the government initiates retreat without broader societal benefits.
+A coastal relocation program in the UK initiated a small-scale buy-out of coastal properties at risk of erosion.
 The program evaluation shows that the benefits did not justify the costs.

 Why relocation is difficult for residents

-For more informatoin, read the entire study: Managed retreat as a response to natural hazard risk
+For more information, read the entire study: Managed retreat as a response to natural hazard risk